-Variation of Icosa Water Services Limited's appointment to include Greenhill Way
+Variation of Icosa Water Services Limited's appointment to include Land north of Headcorn Road (Fisher's Farm)

-On 26 July 2018, Ofwat began a consultation on a proposal to vary Icosa Water Services Limited's ("Icosa") appointment to become the sewerage services provider for a development in Southern Water Services Limited's ("Southern Water") sewerage services area called Greenhill Way in Haywards Heath, West Sussex ("the Site").
+On 1 August 2019, Ofwat began a consultation on a proposal to vary Icosa Water Services Limited's ("Icosa") appointment to become the sewerage services provider for a development in Southern Water Services Limited's ("Southern Water") sewerage services area called Land North of Headcorn Road (Fisher's Farm) in Kent ("the Site").
+The Site consists of 167 household properties and there are no business customers on the Site.

-The consultation ended on 23 August 2018.
-During the consultation period, we received one response from the Consumer Council for Water ("CCWater"), which we considered in making our decision.
-On 20 November 2018, we granted Icosa a variation to its existing appointment to enable it to supply sewerage services to the Site.
+The consultation ended on 29 August 2019.
+During the consultation period, we received representations from two organisations, which we considered in making our decision.
+On 10 September 2019, we granted Icosa a variation to its existing appointment to enable it to supply sewerage services to the Site.